git-techknowledge.in

 Step 3: Create a Git User

-It’s best practice to create a dedicated user for managing Git repositories:
+It’s a good practice to create a separate user just for managing Git repositories:

 sudo adduser git